jbandela/Rappel-Compose-Algorithms-not-Iterators/01_intro.md

 ### Don Knuth

 Produces an absolute virtuoso work of art using literate programming and WEB.
-* Beautiful Pascal code
+* Elegant Pascal code
 * Tries
-* Cross-references
+* Beautifully typeset with cross-references

 --